htoh-io/help-center/src/content/docs/en/support-and-assistance/book-with-your-travel-agency.md

 ---
-title: How to contact your company's travel agency within the app to make a reservation?
+title: How to contact your company's travel agency within the app to make a booking?
 ---

 ## ✅ I have access to the services of a travel agency within my company